 Storage of Powerfuels:

-- Developing advanced materials to store hydrogen and ammonia safely
+- Developing advanced materials to store ammonia safely

 - Developing and deploying new solar thermal-driven (renewable process heat) industrial processes (heat battery, Solar reactor, concentrated solar thermal processes)